brenhinkeller/NaNStatistics.jl/README.md

 ```
 ### Other functions
 * `movmean`
-There is also a simple moving average function, `movmean`, which can operate in 1D or 2D.
+A simple moving average function, which can operate in 1D or 2D, ignoring NaNs.
 ```
 julia> A = rand(1:10, 4,4)
 4×4 Matrix{Int64}: